yusufb026/Human_ChatBot_Demo/README.md

 1. **OpenAI Subscription:** You must have an active subscription with OpenAI.
 If you don't have one, you can create it [here](https://openai.com/product).
 2. **Eleven Labs Subscription:** You need to have a subscription with Eleven Labs.
 If you don't have one yet, you can sign up [here](https://elevenlabs.io/).
 3. **Rhubarb Lip-Sync:** Download the latest version of Rhubarb Lip-Sync compatible with your operating system from the official [Rhubarb Lip-Sync repository](https://github.com/DanielSWolf/rhubarb-lip-sync/releases).
 Once downloaded, create a `/bin` directory in the backend and move all the contents of the unzipped `rhubarb-lip-sync.zip` into it.
+4. **Download ffmeg** Download the latest version of ffmpeg compatible with your operating system from the official [ffmpeg website](https://www.ffmpeg.org/) or using the package manager.

 ### Installation